-This item has been on the Subcommittee's agenda since 1978.
-Under this item, the Subcommittee deliberates on the nature, technical attributes and utilization of the Geostationary Orbit (GEO) as well as developments in space-based communication applications.
-The STSC annually invites the observer for the International Telecommunication Union (ITU) to present a report on the ITU's relevant work in this field, especially as it pertains to frequency management and the distribution of orbital slots on the GEO.
+15. Examination of the Physical Nature and Technical Attributes of the Geostationary Orbit Orbit and its Utilization and Applications, including in the Field of Space Communications, as well as Other Questions Relating to Developments in Space Communications, taking Particular Account of the Needs and Interests of Developing Countries, without Prejudice to the Role of the International Telecommunication Union present a report on the ITU's relevant work in this field, especially as it pertains to frequency management and the distribution of orbital slots on the GEO.
 A continuing theme is to ensure access to space for all and an equitable distribution of GEO slots, in particular in light of the tempered first-come-first-served approach applied by the ITU.
 A further issue discussed with respect to space-based communications in general, are the technical and regulatory challenges posed by very large satellite constellations.